Installation and Configuration of Native Development Environment

 dlopen failed: cannot locate symbol "xxxx" referenced by "libcocos2djs.so"...in runtime.

 Please check if the architecture and version of NDK and Android SDK correspond to the phone's Android system.
-In addition you can try to use the NDK and Android SDK version used in this article to test.
+In addition try to test with the NDK and Android SDK versions used in this documentation.

-In the end, if building still fails, please send a question to the Forum with the Creator version, the build log file in the Build panel, and a demo that reproduces the problem.
+In the end, if build still fails, please send us feedback via the Cocos Forum with Creator version, detailed reproduction steps, the build log file in the Build panel, and a demo that reproduces the problem.